nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. **Alternative 1 (current choice):** Find internship by exact match of user input and `Internship` object's corresponding attributes
     * Pros:
-        * Instructions on how to use the find command will be clear and easily communicated to user
+        * Instructions on how to use the find command will be clear and easily communicated to user.
     * Cons:
-        * Very restrictive for user (e.g. an internship with the company name `Google Ltd` will not turn up for the command `find n/Google`)
+        * Very restrictive for user (e.g. an internship with the company name `Google Ltd` will not turn up for the command `find n/Google`).

-* **Alternative 2:** Find internship by match of user input and `Internship` object's attributes' corresponding attributes' substrings
+2. **Alternative 2:** Find internship by match of user input and `Internship` object's attributes' corresponding attributes' substrings
     * Pros:
-        * Command is much more flexible (e.g. an internship with the company name `Google` will turn up for the find command `find n/goo`)
+        * Command is much more flexible (e.g. an internship with the company name `Google` will turn up for the find command `find n/goo`).
     * Cons:
-        * May be confusing for user (e.g. user assumes find command works for matching substrings of individual words and inputs `find n/goo inc` for an `Internship` with company name `Google Incorporated`)
+        * May be confusing for user (e.g. user assumes find command works for matching substrings of individual words and inputs `find n/goo inc` for an `Internship` with company name `Google Incorporated`).

-* **Alternative 3:** Find internship by match of any word of user input and any word of `Internship` object's corresponding attributes
+3. **Alternative 3:** Find internship by match of any word of user input and any word of `Internship` object's corresponding attributes
     * Pros:
-        * Command is much more flexible
+        * Command is much more flexible.
     * Cons:
-        * Command becomes too flexible (e.g. a find command like `find n/google ltd` will return `Internship` objects that not just has the word `Google`, like "Google Ltd", in their company names but `ltd` as well, like `Apple Ltd`, `Meta Ltd` and more)
+        * Command becomes too flexible (e.g. a find command like `find n/google ltd` will return `Internship` objects that not just has the word `Google`, like "Google Ltd", in their company names but `ltd` as well, like `Apple Ltd`, `Meta Ltd` and more).